tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/commandline.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/homebrew/install/master/install)"
 ```

-* To verify that Homebrew installed correctly, enter the following into your terminal
+* To verify that Homebrew is installed correctly, enter the following into your terminal
 ```
 brew doctor
 ```